morrownr/8821au/README.md

 - a fresh start with default settings is needed
 - a new version of the driver needs to be installed
 - a major operating system upgrade is going to be applied

+Note: This script removes everything that has been installed, with the exception of the packages installed in Step 3 and the driver directory.
+The driver directory can and probably should be deleted in most cases after running the script.

 Step 1: Open a terminal (Ctrl+Alt+T)